aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01-sql-lab.md

----
-lab:
-    title: 'Explore Azure SQL Database'
-    module: 'Explore relational data in Azure'
----

 # Explore Azure SQL Database

 In this exercise you'll provision an Azure SQL Database resource in your Azure subscription, and then use SQL to query the tables in a relational database.

-This lab will take approximately **15** minutes to complete.

-## Before you start

-You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.

 ## Provision an Azure SQL Database resource